José María Araúz de Robles Estremera: Bull breeder

 The lineage became an established brand on the Spanish toro bravo market in the 1950s and early 1960s.
-In the 1970s Arauz de Robles switched to the mainstream toro do lidia; his ganadería formed one of the 30-odd bull-ranches which served as a point of reference in scientific studies, also taking part in celebrated events like the Pamplona Sanfermines.
+In the 1970s Arauz de Robles switched to the mainstream toro de lidia; his ganadería formed one of the 30-odd bull-ranches which served as a point of reference in scientific studies, also taking part in celebrated events like the Pamplona Sanfermines.
 In 1978 the breed was taken over by his son Francisco Javier Arauz de Robles López, who changed the hierro (1978) and later moved the ganaderia to Jaen province.
 Initially fairly active, recently it has been rather quiescent, with the owners pointing to a number of difficulties, including competition from Domecq breed.
 This, plus allegedly declining quality led some organisations to black-list the breed, despite the owner's marketing campaign.
 The lineage is present on the official UCTL list.
 Santiago Araúz de Robles López started breeding horses in Baños de la Encina.
 He has approached bullfighting from the scholarly perspective of a social scientist.